Tailwind is one of those tools that every single blogger talks about (including me).

 I only joined 8 group boards in 3 months and I chose to put a much larger focus on creating my own boards.

 Starting a blog has been a game-changer for me.
 It has allowed me to work from home, reach an amazing audience of people and fulfill my dream of teaching.
 But blogging isn’t all rainbows and butterflies.
-There’s a lot to learn but if you want to learn exactly how to start a blog that turns into a sustainable and scalable business grab a copy of my eBook here.
+There’s a lot to learn but if you want to learn exactly how to start a blog that turns into a sustainable and scalable business watch this free video.

 Manual Pinning Strategy